eigenlpj/Physics-enhanced-Graph-and-Augmented-MILP-for-Accelerated-Branching-in-SCUC/Environment_and_Dependencies/install.md

 Then, build the SCIP source code using CMake and Visual C++.

-To enable our customized PySCIPOpt to locate the SCIP libraries, we package the compiled SCIP into a distribution named `SCIPOPT` (as provided in `SCIPOPTDIR.zip` in this repository), which contains three folders: `bin`, `lib`, and `include`.
+To enable our customized PySCIPOpt to locate the SCIP libraries, we package the compiled SCIP into a distribution named `SCIPOPTDIR` (as provided in `SCIPOPTDIR.zip` in this repository), which contains three folders: `bin`, `lib`, and `include`.
-A Windows environment variable `SCIPOPTDIR` is then created and set to the `SCIPOPT/bin` directory.
+A Windows environment variable `SCIPOPTDIR` is then created and set to the `SCIPOPTDIR/bin` directory.

 ## Python Virtual Environment